tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 Before you start, you'll need three things:

 ### A large body of accurate information

 Gather up all the documents related to the API or features you're documenting, including meeting notes.
 If you don't have this information, you'll need to interview the product team to gather it.
-See [Creating high-fidelity, thematically organized notes from engineering meetings using AI](/blog/summarizing-meeting-notes-amplifying-visibility) for details on this approach.
+See [Creating high-fidelity, thematically organized notes from engineering meetings using AI](/ai/prompt-engineering-summarizing-meeting-notes.html) for details on this approach.
 You might need to interview half a dozen team members to gather information, if it doesn't exist.
 From the myriad project documents you can find (one-pagers, product definitions, engineering design documents, business analysis docs, and more), quickly glance through and remove any information that isn't accurate.
-For example, in engineering design docs, the teams often explore alternative approaches that aren't ever implemented.
-You can remove those sections.
+For example, in engineering design docs, teams often explore alternative approaches that aren't ever implemented.
+You can remove those sections to avoid confusing the AI.

 ### Documentation templates

 You'll need documentation templates that match your company's existing structure and style.
-If you're working for a large company with many existing docs, you should follow common patterns in other docs.
+If you're working for a large company with many existing docs, you could follow common patterns in other company docs.
 If you don't have to match an existing structure and style, you can create your own templates, perhaps leveraging them from the [Good Docs project](https://thegooddocsproject.dev/) or by reverse engineering prompts from examples of good documentation.
 In this tutorial, I'll use a template for an API overview.
 In addition to template sections, your template should ideally include example content for each section.
+See [Reverse engineering prompts](/ai/reverse-engineering-prompts.html) for more tips here.

 ### A powerful AI tool

 You'll need access to an generative AI tool that accepts a large token input and is fairly powerful.
 The AI tools available to you vary by company.
 See the information security policies at your company for which tools you're allowed to use company data with.
 In general, use LLMs with high token inputs.
+If you're able to use Gemini, Claude, or ChatGPT for you documentation work, all the better.
+(In this series on prompt engineering, I've kept things generic rather than tying them to specific AI tools.)

 ## The prompt {#the_prompt}